agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```ts
 const MY_ITEM = MY_COLLECTION.getItem('myItem');
 ```
-If an Item can't be found it returns `undefined`.
+If an Item can't be found, it returns `undefined`.

 :::info

-The `getItem()` method is perfect to access an Item in our business logic.
+The `getItem()` method is perfect for accessing an Item in our business logic.
-But it's not that good to get an Item which should be subscribed to a UI-Component for instance with the `useAgiele()` hook.
+But it's not that good to get an Item that should be subscribed to a UI-Component, for instance, with the `useAgiele()` hook.
-The reason is, that it returns `undefined` whenever the Item doesn't exist.
+The reason is that it returns `undefined` whenever the Item doesn't exist.
-In this case we should use [`getItemWithReference()`](#getitemwithreference) instead, because it returns a reference to the not existing Item.
+In this case, we should use [`getItemWithReference()`](#getitemwithreference) instead because it returns a reference to the not existing Item.
 Such reference allows AgileTs to rerender the UI-Component, whenever the missing Item gets created.